 To find out more about practicing gratitude, you might want to check out our article, How practicing gratitude can lead to a happier life.

 6. Chat to family or friends on the phone

-The past year has highlighted just how good it can feel to stay connected to friends and family – even if we all have to do that virtually for now.
-Although many of us are spending most of our days at home, it can still be tricky to find the right time or headspace to give loved ones a call… so why not use a walk to chat to family and friends?
+Stay connected to friends and family is important for our mental health.
+For example, it can help tackle feelings of loneliness.
+Sometimes, it can still be tricky to find the right time or headspace to give loved ones a call… so why not chat to family and friends while walking?

 When you’re out walking, you’re free from the distractions of home, whether that’s the dog barking or dirty dishes sitting in the sink, and are better able to focus on speaking and listening.
 Plus, when you’re chatting away with a loved one the time can fly by, making those 10,000 steps a day far more achievable, and enjoyable.
 Just like walking itself, chatting with loved ones can significantly boost our mood and wellbeing, so if you’re feeling low or isolated, calling a friend while taking a walk might be the perfect solution.

 If you have regular meetings at work, why not give video calling a miss now and then, and ask if you can take a walking call?
 Not only does this mean you’re getting some low-impact exercise during your call, rather than just sitting in a chair, but getting outside and enjoying some fresh air can act as a re-energiser.
 You might find that creativity comes easier when you’re walking, and you’re better able to think of solutions to problems and come up with new ideas.